Disclaimer: Ranma ½ and its characters do not belong to me, they belong to the amazing Rumiko Takahashi.

 As the school bell rang, Akane slowly gathered up her pen and spiral notebook.
 She took her time closing the cover and sliding everything into her worn but well-loved book bag.
 Finally she slipped in the book of plays they'd been reading in class and shut the flap.

-There were holes and scuffmarks on her bag, and places with clumsy brown stitching where she'd done her best to sew the holes back together.
-Akane sometimes thought it a miracle that the bag had survived to her senior year.
-It had gone through four years of school use that included being regularly bashed against thick male heads.
+Stains, rips, and scuffs covered her bookbag.
+Brown stitches showed her attempts at mending the holes.
+Akane sometimes thought it a miracle that the bag had survived to her senior year of high school, considering four years of school use that included being regularly bashed against thick male heads.
 Akane loved this bag.

 Although her sewing might never be elegant, the bag recorded her steady improvement with a needle and thread.
-She sometimes walked her fingers around the cloth between the oldest stitching and the newest, recounting the years.
+She sometimes walked her fingers along the cloth between the oldest stitching and the newest, recounting the years.
 The first clumsy knot marked a time before Ranma.
 It was nice to have evidence that he hadn't always been at the center of her life.
-Sometimes that was hard to remember.
+Sometimes, she found that hard to remember.

 One large hole had been patched up and stitched to look like a cat.
 She'd been mad at Ranma that day.
 Scowling fiercely as she sewed, she had wanted to capitalize on his fear of cats by making him leave her alone when he saw her bag.